kuanghe-dev/wavelet-generation/README.md

-# Wavelet Generatation
+# Wavelet Generation

-We implemented several APIs to allow users to generate time-domain and frequency-domain wavelets.
+We implemented a set of APIs to allow users to generate time-domain and frequency-domain wavelets.
 At the moment, two wavelet types are supported: Ricker and Ormsby.

 This project is implemented in Java, using the Spring framework.